-- 1. The company shall actively participate in corrosion coordinating committees or groups when available.
+- 1. For WTG's pipelines systems that are subject to stray currents will have in effect a continuing program to minimize the detrimental effects of such current. - 2.
+The company shall actively participate in corrosion coordinating committees or groups when available.
 These committees distribute information concerning the operation of cathodic protection systems for the purpose of providing opportunity for utilities to conduct cooperative interference testing to detect stray current interference conditions.
 When corrosion coordinating committees do not exist in the area, the company will make attempts to identify area utilities and structures that may be affected by company-operated cathodic protection systems and notify these utilities.
 The cathodic protection system information is distributed for new installations prior to activation and for existing systems if the output will increase above previously approved levels.
 When detected, the stray current interference conditions shall be resolved by mutual agreement between affected parties.
-Resolution of the stray current interference conditions may include but are not limited to installation of interference bonds, installation of galvanic anodes, and repair of coating deficiencies. - 2.
+Resolution of the stray current interference conditions may include but are not limited to installation of interference bonds, installation of galvanic anodes, and repair of coating deficiencies. - 3.
 Unexpected and/or unusual variations in cathodic protection measurements encountered during normal testing will be evaluated to determine whether these test results may be caused by stray current interference.
-The company will work through corrosion coordinating committees or by direct contact with area utilities or other pipeline operators to resolve whether interference may be the cause of the unexpected and/or unusual test results and to resolve the stray current interference condition, if it exists. - 3.
-Designs for new cathodic protection systems will include evaluation of possible stray current interference effects on adjacent metallic structures.
+The company will work through corrosion coordinating committees or by direct contact with area utilities or other pipeline operators to resolve whether interference may be the cause of the unexpected and/or unusual test results and to resolve the stray current interference condition, if it exists. - 4.
+Designs and installation for new cathodic protection systems will include evaluation of possible stray current interference effects on adjacent metallic structures.
 The design of the cathodic protection system will be modified to eliminate or minimize the stray current interference affects.
 If the cathodic protection system design can not be modified to eliminate or minimize the stray current interference effects, the owner of the adjacent metallic structure shall be contacted to determine if there will be objections to the proposed installation and what mitigative measures could be installed to resolve the objections.
-Use the process defined in Step 1 to resolve the issue of stray current interference on adjacent metallic structures. - 4.
+Use the process defined in Step 2 to resolve the issue of stray current interference on adjacent metallic structures. - 5.
 Section 9 of NACE RP0169-02, "Control of External Corrosion on Underground or Submerged Metallic Piping Systems" may be used for guidance with stray current mitigation.